 From the farm to the bottle: Muskoka Lakes Winery

 It all began in 1950, when Orville and June Johnston opened Johnston’s Cranberry Marsh in the Muskoka Lakes area.
-When their son, Murray, and his wife, Wendy, took the reins, they added products, facilities, tours, and special events: the daily Bog to Bottle Discovery is a recognized Signature Canadian Experience, and the new Ice Trail welcomes year-round guests.
+When their son, Murray, and his wife, Wendy, took the reins, they added products, facilities, tours, and special events: the daily Bog to Bottle Discovery is a recognized Signature Canadian Experience, and the Ice Trail welcomes year-round guests.

 Inspired by Niagara’s wine region, Wendy became a certified sommelier; and, in 2000, the Johnstons initiated the Muskoka Lakes Winery.
 Dedicated to the principle of ‘terroir’, they craft wines that reflect their sense of place.
 The wine is made in small batches by hand from the fruit that grows on the land, and bottled with labels designed by a renowned Muskoka artist.
 The inaugural Cranberry Wine was soon joined by other local flavours, such as Blueberry and Red Maple Dessert.
 Today, their award-winning wines are exported internationally, available through online ordering, and found on the shelves of LCBO stores.